 According to a piece published by the New York Times, “A weak luxury market may be making some developers nervous.
 But the developers of 35 Hudson Yards, a 72-story condo-hotel-office hybrid where sales of 143 luxury apartments will start mid-March, are confidently predicting a quick one-year sellout.”

-Meanwhile, citywide, new condos are averaging $3,100 a square foot.
 To say they are hopeful is an understatement.
 Like the High Line effect on West Chelsea, Hudson Yards should increase prices in the vicinity blocks/neighborhood.

 Low-income housing and struggling residents will most likely not benefit from this price surge.
 Critics say the projects are for high-income consumers only.
 Most restaurants built on the top floors are forcing visitors to go through high-end stores to access them.

 One Hudson Yards, 530 West 30th Street, is an impressive luxury apartment building developed by the Related Companies.
 With its unique luxury rentals, the building raises the bar for New York City living to new heights.